-You may be able to get credit for other graduate level work if: 1) the courses are pertinent to your degree, 2) the courses are from an accredited institution, 3) your degree program has room for these credits to be transferred, and 4) your grade(s) for the course(s) are adequate (at least a B-).
-Decisions regarding transfer of credits are made by the AVP for Enrollment and Student Services.
+You may be able to get credit for other graduate level work if: 1) the courses are pertinent to your degree, 2) the courses are from an accredited institution, 3) your degree program has room for these credits to be transferred, 4) your grade(s) for the course(s) are adequate (at least a B- for master's credit), and 5) the courses have been taken within 10 years of the request to transfer.
+Decisions regarding transfer of credits are made by the Department, the Dean, and the Registrar.

 Because Ashland Seminary is accredited with the Association of Theological Schools, courses taken here should readily transfer to other graduate level programs provided the following: the student has achieved an adequate grade in courses as determined by the receiving school, the course content sufficiently matches the courses under consideration for transfer credit, and there is room for course credits within the considered degree program.
 The final determination about which credits a student may transfer to another graduate school is at the discretion of the receiving institution.

 “Prior to the first day of class in a student’s first term, the student may petition the department chair for the course in which advance standing is desired.
 The student will substitute a higher level course in the same field in place of the exempted course.
 This will be reviewed upon request on a case-by-case basis (2010-2011 ATS Catalog)”.